 At the end of the day, how much you can make through home sharing depends on the quality of your property, the location, and how often it is rented out.

-In order to list your property on a home sharing service, you’ll need to meet these basic requirements.
+In order to list your property on a home sharing service, you’ll need to meet

 It’s not hard to become a host.
 Whether you’re listing on HomeAway, VRBO, or Airbnb, most people can sign up and start booking guests within a few days.

 There are more than 4 million listings worldwide on Airbnb alone, which shows you that a lot of people are approved hosts.

 To sign up and become a host, you have to meet a couple of requirements